-- The nature and circumstances relating to the imposition of the GET - Whether the GET is a usual tax - The relationship between the GOR, Gazprom and the imposition of the GET - The applicants' 3 stated claims for not deducting the GET from the benchmark price - Whether an adjustment for the GET is necessary to account for different conditions in the country of export to reflect what a competitive cost would be in Russia.
+- the nature and circumstances relating to the imposition of the GET - whether the GET is a usual tax - the relationship between the GOR, Gazprom and the imposition of the GET - the applicants' 3 stated claims for not deducting the GET from the benchmark price - whether an adjustment for the GET is necessary to account for different conditions in the country of export to reflect what a competitive cost would be in Russia.

-Sections 3.4 to 3.8 consider each of these matters separately.
+Sections 3.4 to 3.8 of this report consider each of these matters separately.